JetBrains/amper/docs/Tutorial.md

 Let's add some platform-specific networking code and dependencies.

-_NOTE: Native dependencies (like CocoaPods) are currently not implemented._
+> Native dependencies (like CocoaPods) are currently not implemented.

 /shared/module.yaml:
 ```YAML